-Have you been watching Mr. Selfridge season 3?
+Have you been watching Mr. Selfridge Season 3?
 I have.
-Naturally I keep a close on on the fashions as they have evolved from the first season in 1908 to now, season 3, set in 1919.
-Clothing from 1917 to 1922 were long, loose, simple and free yet not quite the slinky flapper styles still to come (in Season 4, I hope!)
-It is one of my favorite times in fashion history and one I have written about extensively through out the 1920s style guide series.
+Naturally, I keep a close eye on on the fashions as they evolve from the first season in 1908 to the current season 3, set in 1919.
+Clothing from 1917 to 1922 were long, loose, simple and free, yet not quite the slinky flapper styles still to come (in Season 4, I hope!).
+It is one of my favorite times in fashion history and one I have written about extensively throughout the 1920s style guide series.

 Let’s take a look at some of the 1919 fashions.